 What to expect from the lender’s valuation

 A lender’s valuation is specific to the property you’re looking to buy.
-It’s a survey that gives the lender an independent confirmation of the property’s value – including checking the prices of similar properties sold in the area.
+It’s a survey that gives the lender an independent confirmation of the property’s value.
+It includes checking the prices of similar properties sold in the area.

 The valuation also tells the lender if there are any features or significant defects that could affect the property’s value.
-After all, the lender is lending money against this property, so they have to be sure it’s the right type of property – and at the right price.
+After all, the lender is lending money against this property, so they have to be sure it meets their lending criteria and it’s priced appropriately.

-Keep in mind that if the property you’re looking to buy isn’t the kind the lender will lend against, such as being in a high-risk flood zone, above a shop or restaurant, or really run down, they might refuse your mortgage application.
+Keep in mind that if the property you’re looking to buy isn’t the kind the lender will lend against, they might refuse your mortgage application.
+This might include really run down properties, or those in a high-risk flood zone, or above a shop or restaurant.

 The lender will instruct a surveyor of their choice to conduct the valuation, which then typically takes place within two weeks.

 It’s not a detailed survey and won’t tell you what repairs or maintenance you might need to carry out.
-If that’s what you’re after, take a look below to find out about the other types of survey you could get.
+If that’s what you’d like, take a look below to find out about the other types of survey you could get.